 When the kids listen to the radio, one message heard is "John has a long mustache".
-During WWII, Radio Londres issued coded messages to the resistance in France, the most famous being "Jean has a long mustache".
+During World War II, Radio Londres issued coded messages to the resistance in France, the most famous being "Jean a une longue moustache".

 The sprocket wheel on all modern tanks is in the rear.
 The replica Soviet equipment was mostly American M-48 tanks.
 Driving the tanks backward and adding a fiberglass turret gave the replicas a more authentic look.

 Five of the 36 paratroopers in the beginning of the movie did get blown as much as a mile off course during filming.
 One of them got stuck in a tree.
 He had to convince locals that he wasn't really an enemy soldier.

 The original trailer, on the laserdisc release, includes a scene with a tank rolling up to a McDonald's where enemy soldiers are eating.
 The scene does not appear in the final cut, and was likely removed due to a mass murder at a McDonald's in San Ysidro, CA, weeks before the film opened.

 William Smith, who plays the Spetsnaz commander Strelnikov, didn't receive any special language training for his role.
 Thanks to years of military service and work with both the CIA and NSA, Smith was already fluent in the Russian language and several others.

 The story was originally to be set in the real town of Calumet, Michigan.
 It was moved to a fictionalized version of Calumet, Colorado.
 Colorado was a more central location within the United States which better fit the story and Calumet, Colorado is actually a tiny former mining town abandoned in the 1970s.

 The US flag in the classroom at the start of the movie, and other scenes, is a 48-star flag.
 This was the flag during World War II, and a symbolic reference for a movie portraying the start of World War III.